 Picture this: it’s another day in Turkey and my family and I are casually strolling on a street, wondering how we’re going to spend the day.
 Suddenly, a man, completely foreign to us, comes up and asks “Are you from Pakistan?”
 We were pretty surprised and it took a few seconds for us to reply with a confused “Yes.”
 The man was quick to impress us with his knowledge of Pakistan and this queer meeting gradually turned into a pleasant surprise as the man turned out to be a tour guide.
 Believe me when I say this, I’ve never followed a tour guide before, but I know for sure that the experience could not get any better than this.

 Cutting the story short, we ended up buying a tour package which would take us to: Eyup Sultan Mosque, Best Leather and Fur, Olivium Mall and a cruise over the Golden Horn.
 Our tour was scheduled for the 9th of January (the next day) and so, we woke up at 6 am, got ready, had breakfast at the hotel and at 8:30 am sharp, the tour buses were lined up outside our hotel. *Cue the excitement*

 Eyup Sultan Mosque

 I was pretty excited for this stop because of the religious (Islamic) significance attached to it.
 The tour bus took us to Pierre Loti hill, where I saw probably the biggest graveyard site in my life.
 We paused to look over the hill and found the Golden Horn spread out ahead while uncountable tombstones covered the hill below and around us.
-The mosque came in sight after a short walk between divided areas of tombstones; these had been sectioned off for the scholars and judges etc.
+The mosque came in sight after a short walk/hike between divided areas of tombstones, which had been sectioned off for the scholars and judges etc.